Food micro-areas

 Use when dinner, work, PortMiami, or Downtown timing matters more than beach adjacency.

-Tie breaker: If the trip is one or two nights and the beach is not the anchor, Brickell is easier to sequence.
+Tie breaker: If the trip is one or two nights and beach time is not the anchor, Brickell is easier to sequence.

 Wynwood and Design District vs Little Havana

-Wynwood and Design District are better for art, design, and flexible food stops.
+Wynwood and Design District are better for art, design, bakery, tacos, and a stronger dinner anchor.
 Little Havana is better as one Cuban food and Calle Ocho block.

 Wynwood + Design District